bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 > Note: if it is enabled, the call stack will be dumped when exception occurs.

 > - For interpreter mode, the function names are firstly extracted from *custom name section*, if this section doesn't exist or the feature is not enabled, then the name will be extracted from the import/export sections
-> - For AoT/JIT mode, the function names are extracted from import/export section, please export as many functions as possible (for `wasi-sdk` you can use `-Wl,--export-all`) when compiling wasm module, and add `--enable-dump-call-stack` option to wamrc during compiling AoT module.
+> - For AOT/JIT mode, the function names are extracted from import/export section, please export as many functions as possible (for `wasi-sdk` you can use `-Wl,--export-all`) when compiling wasm module, and add `--enable-dump-call-stack` option to wamrc during compiling AOT module.

 #### **Enable memory profiling (Experiment)**
 - **WAMR_BUILD_MEMORY_PROFILING**=1/0, default to disable if not set